OnSchola/.github/README.md

 ---

 **Solution:**
-"onSchool addresses these challenges by providing a comprehensive, cost-effective SaaS platform that simplifies school management and enhances online presence.
-With onSchool, schools can manage their operations seamlessly and focus more on delivering quality education."
+"OnSchola addresses these challenges by providing a comprehensive, cost-effective SaaS platform that simplifies school management and enhances online presence.
+With OnSchola, schools can manage their operations seamlessly and focus more on delivering quality education."

 ---